Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 - Molybdenum: Molybdenum is trace element known to aid the biological processes of many of the beneficial strains of bacteria.

 - Other/General Trace Elements; There are many more trace elements as per my earlier list (which itself is not a complete list).
-Generally with products such as SeaChem/AAP Reef Trace or the Complete 3 Step Balling Method and along with water changes with a quality marine/reef salt mix, these are replenished.
+Generally with products such as SeaChem/AAP Reef Trace, AAP SeaLab, or the Complete 3 Step Balling Method and along with water changes with a quality marine/reef salt mix, these are replenished.

 SeaChem/AAP Reef Trace includes the before mentioned Molybdenum too.